ibrahimyzc/ibrahimyzc/README.md

 # Hi, I'm Ibrahim!

 ## About Me
-I'm currently pursuing a PhD in Applied Mathematics at the University of Pittsburgh.
-My research focuses on numerical solutions for partial differential equations (PDEs), mixed finite element methods, and computational fluid dynamics.
-I am particularly interested in applying advanced mathematical models, optimization techniques, and statistical methods to solve complex, real-world problems.
-With a strong foundation in research and teaching, I enjoy leveraging data science, machine learning, and quantitative analysis to tackle challenges in finance and other industries.
+I hold a PhD in Applied Mathematics from the University of Pittsburgh, where my research focused on numerical solutions for partial differential equations, mixed finite element methods, and computational fluid dynamics.
+I’m particularly interested in applying advanced mathematical models, optimization techniques, and statistical methods to solve complex, real-world problems.
+With a strong background in research and teaching, I enjoy leveraging data science, machine learning, and quantitative analysis to address challenges in finance and related fields.

 ## Education
 - **PhD in Applied Mathematics** (2019 – Present), University of Pittsburgh, PA